udacity/ud406/README.md

 Issues and pull requests welcome!

-## The exercises for 2.7 and 2.8 are under development.
+## The exercises for 2.8 are under development.
 Stay tuned!